LucasAssisRo/statemachine/README.md

 # state
-Swift implementation of a generic state machine
+Swift implementation of a generic state machine.